ramithuh/diff-evol-tree-search/readme.md

 -------
 ##### Current Limitations :

-- [ ] Groundtruth trees we evaluate against (optimal solutions) are complete binary trees.
-We need to evaluate on diverse grountruth trees of uneven leaf levels (incomplete binary trees)
+- [ ] Groundtruth trees we evaluate against (optimal solutions) are [`perfect binary trees`](https://xlinux.nist.gov/dads/HTML/perfectBinaryTree.html).
+We need to evaluate on diverse grountruth trees of uneven leaf levels
+  - [ ] Full binary trees
+  - [ ] Then, binary trees in general
 - [ ] Get rid of site-wise independence assumption

 We are working on these aspects in another repo : https://github.com/ramithuh/differentiable-trees.